lf-edge/ekuiper/docs/en_US/extension/external_func.md

 ### Parameter expansion

 In the ptoto file, the general parameters are in message type.
-When being mapped to Kuiper, its parameters can be received in two situations:
+When being mapped to eKuiper, its parameters can be received in two situations:

 1. If the parameters are not expanded, they must be in struct type when being passed in.
 2. If the parameters are expanded, multiple parameters can be passed in according to the order defined in the message.